Supply chain optimization and predictive maintenance in the manufacturing industry: AI is transforming the industry – Image: Xpert.Digital

 AI as a driving force of the manufacturing revolution

-Sustainability as a top priority
+Sustainability as the top priority

 Increased efficiency through intelligent automation